The 60+ Best Project Management Software To Work Faster In 2023

 Learn more about Airtable above.

-Airtable is a high-powered spreadsheet in which you can list tasks, projects, and store files.
-Within the spreadsheet, you can attach a variety of items, including images, links to other tasks, and assignees.
+Airtable is an advanced spreadsheet-based project management software.
+Within the spreadsheet, you can list out tasks and projects, as well as attach a variety of items, including images, links to other tasks, and assignees.
 Airtable also has other views aside from the spreadsheet/table view, which include calendar view, Kanban view, and gallery view.
-This tool is one of the best tools if you’re primarily used to working in Excel or Google Sheets.
+This spreadsheet-based tool is one of the best tools if you’re primarily used to working in Excel or Google Sheets.

 Cost: There is a free version of Airtable, and paid plans start at $10 per user per month billed annually.